TingchenFu/ICLR24-TransContamination/README.md

 ## License

-Explore-Instruct is intended and licensed for research use only.
+The work is intended and licensed for research use only.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
-The weights of Explore-LM models are also CC BY NC 4.0 (allowing only non-commercial use).
 <!--
 ## Citation